 - to be agreed

 - Contract duration

-- The position is initially available for max.
-1,5 years with an option to extend.
+- The position is initially for two years with an option to extend.

 In our research, we have partnered with leading institutions – the World Health Organization, the OECD, and leading industry players – to develop new state-of-the-art tools for management that are powered by AI.
-We further aim to publish a top-tier outlets from general science (e.g. PNAS) and medicine (e.g. Lancet Digital Health, Nature Medicine).
+We further aim to publish a top-tier outlets from applied AI (e.g., KDD, WWW).
+We are also open to more outlets in technical AI (e.g., AISTATS, ICML), statistics, management (e.g., Marketing Science, Operations Research) or medicine (e.g., Lancet Digital Health, Nature Medicine).

 Also possible in a part-time capacity.

 People with disabilities who are equally as qualified as other applicants will receive preferential treatment.